-Carlisle C Procter - Non-Executive Director B.Ec, M.Ec, FFin, (appointed 29 November 2011)
+Carlisle C Procter - Non-Executive Director B.Ec, M.Ec, FFin

 Mr Carlisle Procter graduated from the University of Sydney with a Bachelor's Degree and a Master's Degree in Economics.
 He is a fellow of the Financial Services Institute of Australasia (FFin.).
 Based in Australia, Mr Procter worked in the Reserve Bank of Australia for over 30 years, holding various senior management positions.
 Since leaving the Reserve Bank, he has worked as a consultant to the International Monetary Fund and the Asian Development Bank and has also undertaken private consulting work in the Philippines, Indonesia and Papua New Guinea in the areas of bank supervision, anti-money laundering and corporate governance respectively.
-Mr Procter is currently a Non-Executive Director of Bank South Pacific Limited, a company listed on the Port Moresby Stock Exchange, and an independent Non-Executive Director of Sun Hung Kai & Co Limited and Allied Overseas Limited.
-Mr Procter is a Non-Executive Director of ASX listed Tanami Gold NL (appointed 9 December 2011).
+Mr Procter is a Non-Executive Director of ASX listed Tanami Gold NL (ASX:TAM).